A High-Performance Evolutionary Multiobjective Community Detection Algorithm: The HP-MOCD Algorithm

 Following the strategy proposed by \cite{shi2010}, we adopt a scalarization-based criterion to identify the solution that maximizes the following quality function:

-This score favors solutions with low intra-community penalty and low inter-community connectivity, as defined in Equations~\ref{eq:objectives}, thus promoting partitions that are both cohesive and well-separated.
-Figure~\ref{fig:pareto_frontier_selection_method_analisys} illustrates this behavior: the red dot indicates the solution that maximizes \( Q(C) \).
-We observe that this selection strategy consistently identifies partitions that also perform well under widely used external validation metrics such as modularity, NMI, and AMI.
+This score favors solutions with low intra-community penalty and low inter-community connectivity, as defined in \autoref{eq:objectives}, thus promoting partitions that are both cohesive and well-separated. \autoref{fig:pareto_frontier_selection_method_analisys} illustrates this behavior: the red dot indicates the solution that maximizes \( Q(C) \).
+We observe that this selection strategy consistently identifies partitions that also perform well under NMI and AMI validation metrics.

 An important advantage of the Pareto-based approach is the flexibility it affords in selecting solutions based on application-specific preferences.
 While we adopt the scalarization function \( Q(C) \) as a default selection criterion, practitioners are not constrained to this choice.
 Depending on the context, alternative metrics can be employed to guide selection from the Pareto front.
 For instance, one might prioritize solutions based on modularity, the number of detected communities, average community size, or even the variance in community sizes.
 Other structural properties, such as conductance, cut ratios, or expansion scores, may also be relevant in certain domains.
 This flexibility allows users of HP-MOCD to serve as a general-purpose tool, as it provides not just one partition, but a rich set of candidate solutions from which the most appropriate can be chosen using auxiliary metrics or domain-specific constraints.
 This is a fundamental departure from single-objective methods, which collapse the search space into a single score and, therefore, offer limited interpretability and adaptability.